Sreeraj-nair/hello-world/SeleniumWebDriverJava.md

 # Selenium WebDriver using Java Reference

 ### What is Selenium WebDriver?
+Selenium is a set of tools and API that allows us to automate Browsers.

+### Browser platforms are supported by Selenium?
+Firefox, Internet Explorer, Google Chrome, Opera and Safari.

+### OS platforms supported by Selenium?
+Microsoft Windows 7, Apple OS X and Linux OS.

 ### What are different language bindings available for Selenium?
+Programming languages are supported through Selenium "drivers".
+These are libraries made for each language that expose commands from the Selenium API natively in the form of methods/functions.

+### Lanuage bindings available with Selenium WebDriver?

+### Testing Frameworks that can be used with Selenium.
+1. Java - JUnit, TestNG
+2. C# - NUnit
+3. Ruby - RSpec, Test::Unit
+4. Python - Frameworks available: unittest, pyunit, py.test, robot framework
+5. JavaScript (Node) - WebDriverJS, WebdriverIO, NightwatchJS
+6. PHP - Behat+Mink
+7. Haskel
+8. Objective C
+9. Pearl

 ### What are different components of Selenium?